raditya1117/HoneyBadger/python-errors/article.md

 ```

 ### MemoryError

 MemoryError in Python is a built-in exception that occurs when a program attempts to allocate more than available memory in the system’s RAM.
-It usually occurs when handling extremely large datasets, constructing oversized data structures, or running inefficient code that leads to excessive memory consumption, memory leaks, or uncontrolled growth in memory usage.
+It usually occurs when handling extremely large datasets, constructing oversized data structures, or running inefficient code that leads to excessive memory consumption or memory leaks.

-For example, creating a huge list of length 10^10 can lead to MemoryError exception, as shown below:
+For example, creating a huge list of length 10<sup>10</sup> can lead to `MemoryError` exception, as shown below:

 ```py
 my_list=[10] * (10**10)